Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 ### Computation Time
 ![Compute Time](/assets/images/sparse_matrix_compute_time.png?raw=true)

-Since I made this a classification problem and since NLP problems often result in sparse matrices, I used the Bernoulli Naive Bayes classifier; it is known for speed.
+Since I made this a classification problem, I used the Bernoulli Naive Bayes classifier which is known for speed.
 As you can see, converting to a sparse matrix lead to an 8-fold decrease in computation time!
-This makes sense because computing all those nonsensical zero multiplications has been eliminated.
-Hooray!

-By the way, this works with plenty of other algorithms, too.
+In case you are wondering, this method works with plenty of other algorithms, too.
 For example, I ran vanilla logistic regression and cut processing time in half.
 Where do we not see improved processing times?
 Decision tree-based algorithms like random forest.

 # How CSR Works
 ![CSR](/assets/images/CSR.png?raw=true)
-*Credit for the image above goes to Nathan Bell's Sparse Matrix Representations & Iterative Solvers in the **Additional Resources** section below.*
+*Image Credit: Nathan Bell's Sparse Matrix Representations & Iterative Solvers.*

 CSR requires three arrays.
-The first array stores all of the non-zero values.
+The first array stores all non-zero values.
 The second array stores the cumulutive count of non-zero values in all current and previous rows.
 The last array stores column index values for each non-zero value.
 I realize that may be confusing, so let's walk through an example.

 Refer to the diagram above.
 The first step is to populate the first array which looks like this [1 7 2 8 5 3 9 6 4].
 Again, we are only storing non-zero values.
 Step two is populating the second array.
 It always starts with 0.
 Since there are two non-zero values in row 1, we update our array like so [0 2].
-There are 2, 3, 2, non-zero values in rows 2, 3, and 4, respectively.
-So we update the array so it becomes [0 2 4 7 9].
-The length of this array should always be the number of rows + 1.
+There are 2 non-zero values in row 2, so update our array to [0 2 4].
+Doing that for the remaining rows yields [0 2 4 7 9].
+By the way, the length of this array should always be the number of rows + 1.
 The final step is to capture column indices.
 Keep in mind that the columns are zero-indexed.
 The first value, 1, is in column 0.
 The second value, 7, is in column 1.
 The third value, 2, is in column 1.
 And so on.
 The result is the array [0 1 1 2 0 2 3 1 3].

 Believe it or not, these three arrays allow us to perfectly reconstruct the original matrix.
 From here, common mathematical operations like addition or multiplication can be applied in an efficient manner.
-I will not go into further detail.
-Suffice it to say there are many wonderful resources online if you're interested in details.
+How mathematical operators are applied in this context is beyond the scope of this post so I will not go into detail.
+Suffice it to say there are many wonderful resources online if you're interested in specifics.

 # Summary
 A matrix composed of many zeros is known as a sparse matrix.
 Sparse matrices have nice properties.
 How do you know if you have a sparse matrix?
 Use matplotlib's *spy()* method.
-Once you know your matrix is sparse, use Scipy's CSR to convert its type from dense to sparse, check data compression, let loose any of the machine learning algorithms listed above, and enjoy.
+Once you know your matrix is sparse, use Scipy's CSR to convert its type from dense to sparse, check data compression, and apply any of the machine learning algorithms listed above.

 In closing, I want you to leave you with this: what if the original data matrix won't fit into memory in the first place?
 Can you think of a way to convert it to a sparse matrix anyway?